Automatic Hen House Door Closer Opener

 Reversing the Polarity of a Motor with Two Relays

 Above is shown a schematic diagram using a couple of SPDT (single pole double throw) relays.
 As presented above, neither relay is energised (as will be the case the vast majority of the time) and the motor will not turn since both power inputs are connected to V+.
 Similarly, if both relays are energised (eroneously), the motor will also not turn since both power inputs are connected to 0V as shown below.

-depending on which relay is energised.
+However, if just one of the two relays is energised, the motor will spin, with the direction of rotation depending on which relay is energised.
 Below, if just relay B is energised the motor will be connected with the correct polarity and so will spin clockwise:

 ...alternatively if just relay A is energised, the motor is connected with reverse polarity, and so spins anti-clockwise: